 The following different income streams, can contribute to the economics of individual farm digester projects.

-Some apply to all digester installations, while others are a matter of choice, or determined by the size or location, of the farm.
+Some apply to making money from Farm Biogas Plants at all digester installations, while others are a matter of choice, or determined by the size or location, of the farm.

 Some may not be possible for certain waste types, and as this list is for the United Kingdom, some of these income streams may not be available in your country.